Revealing the Top Cities in Britain For Millennial Entrepreneurs

 So, Where’s the Best Location?

 The instantprint research did more than just work out the best cities for each factor, they also used this data to give an overall ranking for the best locations for millennial start-ups in the UK.
 These rankings considered each of the factors, enabling them to create a total score and a top ten.
+Even there are some growing cities in the UK like Hampshire.
+If you are planning to start a new business, Hampshire would be the best choice and also Hampshire Digital Marketing Agency would help your business to get more reach for your brand.

 Despite having a high number of start-ups per 1,000 people, Edinburgh came in at the bottom of this list – a high cost of living and poor travel reliability contributing to this.
 Cardiff came in ninth, with similar factors holding it back when it comes to suitability for a millennial entrepreneur.